Whistler vs. Blackcomb: Which has Better Skiing?

 In terms of snow, if you’re looking for the best time for skiing Whistler Blackcomb, plan your ski vacay for November or January.
 These are typically the months with the most snowfall.

-The best November was in 2017, when a whopping 12 feet of snow fell.
+The best November was recently in 2024, when a whopping 13+ feet of fresh snow had blanketed the slopes by November 24th.

 So, really, any time in winter and spring is a good time to ski or snowboard here.
 You simply can’t go wrong choosing Whistler Blackcomb for a ski holiday!